Blog

 Understanding Newborn Sleep Behaviours: A Guide for Parents Who Support Bed-Sharing and Gentle Sleep Practices

 Welcoming a newborn into your life is a joyous, transformative experience, but it also comes with challenges, especially when it comes to sleep.
-For parents who are against traditional sleep training and support bed-sharing or co-sleeping, navigating newborn sleep can feel even more complex.
-However, understanding the latest evidence-based practices within the context of your values can help create a safe and nurturing sleep environment for your baby.

 • Ensure a Safe Sleep Space: If you choose to bed-share, ensure the bed is free of pillows, heavy blankets, and other items that could pose a suffocation risk.
 A firm mattress is essential, and both parents should avoid alcohol, smoking, or any substances that could impair alertness.